 Note that if you build with support for a Phi coprocessor, the same binary can be used on nodes with or without coprocessors installed.
 However, if you do not have coprocessors on your system, building without offload support will produce a smaller binary.

-The general requirements for Makefiles with the USER-INTEL package are as follows. “-DLAMMPS_MEMALIGN=64” is required for CCFLAGS.
+The general requirements for Makefiles with the USER-INTEL package are as follows.
 When using Intel compilers, “-restrict” is required and “-qopenmp” is highly recommended for CCFLAGS and LINKFLAGS.
-LIB should include “-ltbbmalloc”.
+CCFLAGS should include “-DLMP_INTEL_USELRT” (unless POSIX Threads are not supported in the build environment) and “-DLMP_USE_MKL_RNG” (unless Intel Math Kernel Library (MKL) is not available in the build environment).
+For Intel compilers, LIB should include “-ltbbmalloc” or if the library is not available, “-DLMP_INTEL_NO_TBB” can be added to CCFLAGS.
 For builds supporting offload, “-DLMP_INTEL_OFFLOAD” is required for CCFLAGS and “-qoffload” is required for LINKFLAGS.
 Other recommended CCFLAG options for best performance are “-O2 -fno-alias -ansi-alias -qoverride-limits fp-model fast=2 -no-prec-div”.
-The Make.py command will add all of these automatically.

 The vectorization and math capabilities can differ depending on the CPU.
 For Intel compilers, the “-x” flag specifies the type of processor for which to optimize. “-xHost” specifies that the compiler should build for the processor used for compiling.
 For Intel Xeon Phi x200 series processors, this option is “-xMIC-AVX512”.
 For fourth generation Intel Xeon (v4/Broadwell) processors, “-xCORE-AVX2” should be used.
 For older Intel Xeon processors, “-xAVX” will perform best in general for the different simulations in LAMMPS.
 The default in most of the example Makefiles is to use “-xHost”, however this should not be used when cross-compiling.